 If you are a Chapter 35 recipient, the VA number is the individual who transferred the benefits.

-As a student who is receiving benefits for the first time at UB, you must come to our office (114 Diefendorf Hall, South Campus) and bring the following:
+As a student who is receiving benefits for the first time at UB, you must go to 1Capen on the North Campus and bring the following:

 If you are a transfer student who received benefits at another institution, you must also fill out VA Form 22-1995 (Change of Place of Training/Program).
 UB’s Veteran Services office will submit it to the VA Regional Office, and you will receive notification from the VA once your application is processed.
 Your certifying official at the UB Veteran Services office must have a copy of this certificate.
 Please note that you do not have to submit a NOBE or Application for Benefits form (VA Form-1990) if you previously received educational benefits at another institution.
 If you are a transfer student but did not receive benefits at another institution, you do not need to complete this form.